Magnetism in the two-dimensional dipolar XY model: Introduction

 where $S^\pm_{j}=S^x_{j}\pm i S^y_{j}$ refer to spin-$1/2$ operators encoded in two different Rydberg states with term symbols $60S_{1/2}$ and $60P_{1/2}$ for a $^{87}$Rb atom at site $\mathbf{r}_j$.
 The sum is over bonds $(i,j)$ and $r_{ij}=|\mathbf{r}_i-\mathbf{r}_j|$ \footnote{Note the different convention in defining the parameter $J$ in the experimental paper \cite{chen_continuous_2022}.}.
 The second term describes a staggered field $\delta_i = \pm \delta$ for site $i$ on the $A$ or $B$ sublattice, respectively.
 The initial state is designed to approximate a classical N{\'e}el state with spins pointing parallel or anti-parallel to the staggered field.
 Depending on the sign of $\delta$, this corresponds to a high- or low energy state of $H_\mathrm{Z}$.
-Subsequently, an exponential ramp reduces $|\delta|/J$ from its initial large value to zero and thus prepares either low- or high energy states of the FM Hamiltonian, $H_\mathrm{XY}$.
+Subsequently, an exponential ramp reduces $|\delta|/J$ from its initial large value to zero and thus adiabatically prepares either low- or high energy states of the FM Hamiltonian, $H_\mathrm{XY}$.
 The latter can be interpreted as a low-energy state of the AFM Hamiltonian $-H_\mathrm{XY}$.
-Using this adiabatic preparation protocol, the experiment explores the preparation of long-range ordered states on the FM side, and maps out a qualitative phase diagram for both the FM and the AFM~\cite{chen_continuous_2022}.
+Using this protocol, the experiment~\cite{chen_continuous_2022} explores the preparation of long-range ordered states on the FM side, and maps out a qualitative phase diagram for both the FM and the AFM.

-Understanding the effects of finite temperature and the ability to perform precise many-body thermometry on such an experiment remains an essential challenge.
-Overcoming this challenge would provide key insights into the platform's ability to simulate more exotic and delicate phases of matter, as well as enable more direct feedback and optimization of the experimental preparation fidelity.
-In this Letter, we apply finite-temperature, equilibrium numerical methods to the $XY$ model with dipolar interactions and provide extensive benchmarking data for the types of correlation functions that are natural to access in quantum simulation experiments.
-This allows one to quantify finite size effects, estimate entropies and temperatures, and to characterize the approach to thermal equilibrium.
+The ability to perform precise many-body thermometry on such an experiment, or more generally, any Rydberg systems with optical tweezers, has hitherto not been achieved.
+Overcoming this challenge would provide key insights into the platform's ability to simulate more exotic and delicate phases of matter, such as elusive quantum liquids on frustrated lattices with AFM couplings, as well as enable more direct feedback and optimization of the experimental preparation fidelity.
+Here we apply finite-temperature, equilibrium numerical methods to the $XY$ model with dipolar interactions.
+From this we can estimate the initial and final entropies in experiment, and establish when the system thermalizes, with repercussions for future optical tweezer Rydberg experiments.

+In the remainder of the paper we first discuss the ferromagnetic case in Sec.~\ref{sec:FM} and then turn to the antiferromagnetic side in Sec.~\ref{sec:AFM}.
+Conclusions are drawn in Sec.~\ref{sec:conclusion} and the appendices contain details on further comparisons to the experiment, high-temperature expansion, spin-wave theory and the computational methods.